Harvard-Neutrino/AtmNuCombination/README.md

 They have a public release of the MC simulation, use that.

 #### ORCA
+Tune IC-Up MC release to match the quoted resolution and efficiencies reported by the ORCA collaboration.

 ## Utils
 The folder utils gathers tools for converting ROOT files produced by GENIE to HDF5 files, and read and merge any HDF5 files.